Types of Degrees Packaging Science Majors Are Getting

-In 2018-2019, 12 schools offered a packaging science program of some type.
+In the 2018-2019 academic year, 12 schools offered some type of packaging science program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 Is a Degree in Packaging Science Worth It?

 The median salary for a packaging science grad is $76,990 per year.
 This is based on the weighted average of the most common careers associated with the major.

 This is 93% more than the average salary for an individual holding a high school degree.
 This adds up to a gain of about $741,800 after 20 years!

 District of Columbia